 Remove the green tape and ease off any fabric that may have caught in the nail heads so you can’t see any puckers.

 Here she is all done up in her new red dress.

 With all the red accents in my studio, it’s going to be hard to put it back where she belongs in the office upstairs!
-I’ll have to search out another second hand chair that’s the same model.
-This one is a 1998 model by the Global company and the construction is impressive, especially after all the use over the years!.
+I’ll have to search out another second hand chair that’s the same vintage.
+This one is by the Global company and the construction is impressive, especially after all the use over the years!.